Topic: Romanesque & Gothic

-Stephen Weeks has been a conservationist since 1965 when he got the demolition of a listed building by a local authority halted by central government in Wales.
-At the same time Stephen contributed to the TV series on Industrial Archaeology by BBC - promoting the notion of heritage preservation to the public.
+Stephen Weeks has been a conservationist since 1965 when he got the demolition of a listed building by a local authority halted by a central government in Wales.
+At the same time, Stephen contributed to the TV series on Industrial Archaeology by BBC - promoting the notion of heritage preservation to the public.

 Between 1970 – 1973 he was active in promoting conservation and careful re-use of redundant churches in Wales and England, illustrated The Redundant Churches Calendar to publicise the plight of these redundant churches.
 He also bought, restored and opened to the public the derelict Norman border castle of Penhow in Monmouthshire.
 The work won many awards including Prince of Wales Award, Europa Nostra Award, Wales Tourist Board Gold Medal and three Sandford Awards for Heritage Education.

 Between 1973 and 1991 Stephen continued to write scripts for TV programs about conservation on which he was also a presenter, published several books on the subject, recorded numerous audio guides for historical sites in the UK and completed design and project management work on numerous restoration projects in the UK.

 In 1991 he set up Monumental Trust Ltd, a not-for-profit body of which Weeks is a director, to undertake rescue projects of buildings, structures or landscapes in danger.
 The first project was the acquisition of 9 redundant railway viaducts, for which new uses have been found.

 In 1995 Stephen started to work in Prague at the invitation of the Czech government, worked on strategies to regenerate deprived towns by starting a chain of restored castles to create regional tourism in the Republic, in the manner of the Spanish Paradores.